Analyzing Differentiable Fuzzy Logic Operators: Introduction

 \section{Introduction}

-In recent years much work has been published on the integration of symbolic and statistical approaches to Artificial Intelligence (AI) \pcite{garcez2012neural,Besold2017a}.
-This development is partly inspired by critiques on the statistical method deep learning \pcite{marcus2018deep,pearl2018theoretical}, which has been the focus of the AI community in the last decade.
-While deep learning has brought many important breakthroughs in computer vision \pcite{brock2018large}, natural language processing \pcite{devlin2018bert} and reinforcement learning \pcite{silver2017mastering}, the concern is that progress will be halted if its shortcomings are not dealt with.
-Among these is the massive amounts of data that deep learning needs to effectively learn a concept.
-On the other hand, symbolic AI can reuse concepts and knowledge using only a small amount of data (e.g. a single logical statement).
-Additionally, it is easier to interpret the decisions of symbolic AI as the explicit symbols refer to concepts that have a clear meaning to humans, while deep learning uses complex mathematical models using millions or billions of numerical parameters.
-Finally, it is much easier to describe background knowledge using symbolic AI and to integrate it into such a system.
+In recent years, integrating symbolic and statistical approaches to Artificial Intelligence (AI) gained considerable attention \pcite{garcez2012neural,Besold2017a}.
+This research line has gained further traction due to recent influential critiques on purely statistical deep learning \pcite{marcus2018deep,pearl2018theoretical}, which has been the focus of the AI community in the last decade.
+While deep learning has brought many important breakthroughs in computer vision \pcite{brock2018large}, natural language processing \pcite{radford2019language} and reinforcement learning \pcite{silver2017mastering}, the concern is that progress will be halted if its shortcomings are not dealt with.
+Among these is the massive amounts of data that deep learning models need to learn even a simple concept.
+In contrast, symbolic AI can easily reuse concepts and can express domain knowledge using only a single logical statement.
+Finally, it is much easier to integrate background knowledge using symbolic AI.